 Being freed from the delusion of religious “magical thinking” will put your life on solid ground.
 Losing that which confines and binds the mind is a good thing.
 It all starts with understanding how culture twists our confidence into something it can control.

 The Slippery Slope of Faith

 Dualism is an oversimplified way to categorize perception.
 It acts like blinders.
 It makes it possible to ignore or reject any information that doesn’t fit within the worldview.
-It also supports the idea that religious prejudice is not only acceptable it is preferable.
+It also supports the idea that religious prejudice is not only acceptable; it is preferable.

 This flawed philosophy contains many contradictions and illogical premises.
-This is why these religions need interpreters.
+And, it’s why these religions need interpreters, priests, and teachers.
 They need to explain away the problems inherent in the system.
 They use groupthink manipulation tactics to present mythology as fact.

 The Benefits of Losing Your Faith